 By Grace Bascos

 Fresh air and fun times await at The Strip’s vibrant outdoor destination.
 Urban parks fill a vital need: they anchor communities and offer a place to connect with nature amidst the asphalt and concrete.
-As the first on the Las Vegas Strip, The Park has transformed the area between Monte Carlo and New York-New York into a veritable neighborhood, complete with stellar dining options, gathering spaces and public art.
+As the first on the Las Vegas Strip, The Park has transformed the area between Park MGM and New York-New York into a veritable neighborhood, complete with stellar dining options, gathering spaces and public art.

 Craft beer lovers are flocking to this laid back bar with garage doors that open onto the main promenade.
 Beer from the extensive list is served at your table; grab food at the counter (hint: there’s a sign that says “Order Over There”).
 It’s a small menu focused on bar food, but every dish is designed to complement the beer selection.
 Standouts include the IPA Cheddarwurst with some of the best snap you’ve had in a long time and warm pretzel bites served with a beer-infused cheese dip.
 Lighter options, such as the roasted chicken or the hefty Haus salad will fill you up without filling you out.